How to Buy Travel Insurance After Departure (2023)

 The best post departure travel insurance for you depends on your age, nationality, length of trip, and the cover you need.

-If your budget is limited or you want to pay monthly, SafetyWing is best for most travellers, especially those under 50.
+If your budget is limited or you want to pay monthly, SafetyWing is best for most travellers, especially those under 50 and Americans.

-For all nationalities, Heymondo provides high levels of cover, but it can be more expensive for younger travellers.
+For most nationalities, Heymondo provides high levels of cover, but it can be more expensive for younger travellers and claims can be slow if you don’t bill direct.

 If you are over 40, check out Heymondo as it can be more affordable than the others.
 They also have the best electronics cover.